my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 ## Attanger

-Same function as ZotMoov.
-They are used to manage pdf attachments in Zotero.
+Same function as [ZotMoov](https://github.com/wileyyugioh/zotmoov).
+They are used to automatically move pdf attachments and link them.
 Previously, Zotfile does the same job, but it is no longer compatible with Zotero 7+.

-It puts your literature at one local directory following your library structure, with meaningful file names which help you identify the files quickly.
+[Attanger](https://github.com/MuiseDestiny/zotero-attanger) puts your literature at one local directory following your library structure, with meaningful file names which help you identify the files quickly.
 You can use any cloud services or NAS to sync the local directory to multiple devices.

 This way, you use Zotero as a pdf viewer and make annotations, which will be synced to all your devices. <span class="env-orange">One drawback</span> is that the annotations made using Zotero pdf viewer are not visible if you open the pdf using other pdf readers, such as Adobe Acrobat or Preview on macOS.